 1. Talk To Your Health Care Provider

 Don’t automatically assume that hormone replacement therapy is going to be your best bet if you are perimenopausal or menopausal.
 See your health care provider to discuss options and rule out possible problems.
 Look for the root cause instead of just covering up your symptoms.
-Get your hormones tested and evaluated to make sure you don’t have any under lying health conditions that may be contributing to your low sex drive that has taken a hike.
+Get your hormones tested and evaluated to make sure you don’t have

 2. Work On Emotions